 Expenses for public guarantees related to reorganisation concern the NORD/LB Group's capital-boosting programme.
-The reported amount of $\in$ 10 million ( $\in$ 11 million) is entirely attributable to the payment of a premium for a guarantee provided by the states of Lower Saxony and Saxony-Anhalt and associated expenses for services.
+The reported amount of \in 1 million (\in 22 million) is attributable to the payment of a premium for a guarantee provided by the states of Lower Saxony and Saxony-Anhalt, which ended in the period under review, and associated expenses for services as well as a partial reversal of a provision for this case.